MirriamJepleting/MirriamJepleting.github.io/_tabs/resume.md

 ---

 ## 👩‍💻 Professional Summary
-Passionate and detail-oriented **Data Analyst & Tutor** with strong expertise in data visualization, analytics, and storytelling.
+Passionate and detail-oriented **Data Analyst & Tutor** with strong expertise in **data visualization, analytics, and storytelling**.
 Skilled in guiding learners and businesses to make data-driven decisions using tools such as **Python, Power BI, Tableau, and Excel**.
 Experienced in transforming raw datasets into meaningful insights and interactive dashboards that support performance tracking and strategic planning.

 ---